GitArika/twitter-clone/README.md

 # twitter-clone
-A twitter clone from rocketseat css flexbox lessons
+A twitter clone using vanilla html and css